microsoft/graphitation/packages/apollo-forest-run/docs/normalization-pitfalls.md

 Limitations:

 - No cross-query data reads. `read` only allowed for queries that were written previously (+reads for subsets of queries).
+  - Relatedly, no cross-query consistency, meaning that if a user modifies data on a given page and navigates back to a previous page, the data on the previous page will be inconsistent.
+Adds a burden on developers to invalidate in response to mutations.
 - Potentially higher memory consumption as strings are not de-duplicated from source JSON (could be mitigated with background compaction, also less important with natural GC)
+- One cannot obviously get [data masking][14] without introducing a step in which data is read from a source, so the simplicity gains may not be as drastic as assumed.
+- Inability to reuse data, meaning that transitions from list views to detailed views cannot be perceptually instant.

 ### 3. Graph cache